StuntsPT/ASB-1/README.md

 # What is this?
-This is a repository for the homeworks of the curricular unit ASB (Análise de Sequências Biológicas) of my Bioinformatics degree
+This is a repository for the homeworks of the curricular unit ASB (Análise de Sequências Biológicas) of my Bioinformatics degree.

 # 1st Homework
 The first homework consisted in writing a small script to retrieve sequences that: